 This is shown early when you get to see white blood cells fighting off germs and viruses.
 Not to mention “red” blood cells (responsible for oxygen in the body) running from danger…

-The thing about Cells At Work: it’s educational while still being a lot of “fun” to watch.
+The thing about Cells At Work: it’s

 And for that reason – it’s one of the most fun educational anime you’ll run into.